 The definition of “personal data” and “processing” under the draft PIPL are almost as broad as its equivalent term under the GDPR.
 Organizations or individuals outside China that fall into the scope of the draft PIPL will need to set up a dedicated organization or appoint a representative in China and also report relevant information of their domestic organization or representative to Chinese regulators.

 More clarity on categorization of roles for data processing

-The draft PDPL does not propose specific obligations on the party that is entrusted by the personal data processor (similar to data processor under the GDPR) to process personal data except for such entrusted third-party needs to process the personal data in compliance with the data-processing agreements with the personal data processor and no further outsourcing to a third party in the absence of a personal data processor’s consent.
+The draft PIPL does not propose specific obligations on the party that is entrusted by the personal data processor (similar to data processor under the GDPR) to process personal data except for such entrusted third-party needs to process the personal data in compliance with the data-processing agreements with the personal data processor and no further outsourcing to a third party in the absence of a personal data processor’s consent.